-Tamil Nadu moves Supreme Court challenging constitutional validity of NEET
+Tamil Nadu goes to Supreme Court saying NEET is unconstitutional

 NEET is a requisite for admission to undergraduate medical courses in India.

-The Tamil Nadu government has argued that the exam violates the principle of federalism as it takes away the power of the state to admit students to medical colleges.
+The Tamil Nadu government has argued that the exam violates the principle of federalism as it takes away the power of states to admit students to medical colleges.

 “Education is a subject that is within the competence of the state to make laws on, and the states have the right to control education for state universities,” the plea said, according to The Hindu.
 “The introduction of NEET for admission to all medical colleges, irrespective of whether they are private or state government or Central government colleges, is in violation of the federal structure and the autonomy of the states to make decisions regarding education.”